NLM Colloquia on Biomedical Data Science and

 Computational Biology Research

-NLM welcomes Timothy J. Petros, PhD, Tenure-Track Investigator for the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), to present his lecture entitled “Mechanisms Regulating Fate and Maturation of Forebrain Inhibitory Interneurons” at our NLM Colloquia on Biomedical Data Science and Computational Biology Research.
-Please join us on December 11, 2024, at 11:00am ET in Room E1/E2 of the NIH Natcher Building (45) and online via NIH Videocast.
+NLM welcomes Pratyush Tiwary, PhD, Millard and Lee Alexander Professor at the University of Maryland, College Park, to present his lecture entitled “Integrating Generative AI with Statistical Mechanics for Predicting Biomolecular Structure and Properties Across Temperature, Pressure, Chemical Potentials” at the NLM Colloquia on Biomedical Data Science and Computational Biology Research.
+Please join us on January 29, 2025, at 11:00am ET in the NIH Natcher Building (45), Balcony B, and online via NIH Videocast.

 The NLM Colloquia is a series of scientific lectures featuring experts from across the bioinformatics community who present their research in the rapidly evolving fields of biomedical data science and computational biology research and discuss how it contributes to advancing biomedical discovery.
 This series is presented by NLM’s Division of Intramural Research, a premier hub of innovation for computational biology and biomedical data science.